Generative Flows with Invertible Attentions: Proposed Attention Flow

-The Jacobian of the proposed iSDP transformation is a lower block triangular matrix, with the attention weights $\mathbf{W}_\text{isdp}$ forming the (repeated) block diagonal entries.
-As the determinant of a lower block triangular matrix is simply the product of determinants of the matrices along the diagonal, the Jacobian determinant of iSDP can be computed as
+The Jacobian of the iTrans transformation, with the attended feature map being $\bm{h}_\text{out}=\bm{W}_{\text{itrans}} \bm{M} \bm{h}_{\text{in}}$, is a lower block triangular matrix, with the attention weights $\mathbf{W}_\text{itrans}$ forming the (repeated) block diagonal entries.
+As the determinant of a lower block triangular matrix is simply the product of determinants of the matrices along the diagonal, the Jacobian determinant of iTrans can be computed as

-where $P$ is the patch size, \textit{i.e.}, the feature dimension within each patch.
+where $G_4, \bm{Q},\bm{K}, d$ are defined around Eq.\eqref{eq:sdp}, and $P$ is the patch size, \ie, feature dimension within each patch.